OAsat/visa_elixir/README.md

 # VisaEx

-This library provides a small set of simple Elixir functions to communicate with lab instruments via VISA.
+This library provides a small set of Elixir functions to communicate with lab instruments via VISA.

 ## Requirements
 You need [NI-VISA](https://www.ni.com/en-us/support/downloads/drivers/download.ni-visa.html#460225) (or another visa library) installed in the default location or `LIB_VISA_PATH` (See [visa-rs](https://github.com/TsuITOAR/visa-rs)).